 I read this over a week ago, but I’ve been busy and haven’t written up my review like I normally would have already done.
 I had said earlier that I thought R. A. Montgomery was the writer that was more likely to throw gratuitously “cool” stuff into his books just because it was cool, and Edward Packard was the one who was more likely to either show off some research he’d done, or try and teach an educational or philosophical or social or political theme in his work.
 I’ve come around with this re-read as an adult and flip-flopped that assessment, at least so far.
 Granted; I’m still pretty early in the series, all things considered.
 Mystery of the Maya is number eleven in a series that lasted for over a hundred volumes (not that I’m going to review more than about twenty five or so of them).
 If you recall, I’m coming off, recently, five Packard books in a row; The Mystery of Chimney Rock, Your Code Name is Jonah, The Third Planet from Altair, Deadwood City, and Who Killed Harlowe Thrombey? not to mention, of course, the original book in the series, The Cave of Time.
 I’ve also already read four total books by Montgomery now; Journey Under the Sea, Space and Beyond, The Lost Jewels of Nabooti and now Mystery of the Maya.

 To be fair, maybe my impression was made by the later books in the teens and twenties, where I do think Montgomery’s titles tend to be more action and adventure for its own sake and Packard’s tend to be more high concept and sciencey.
 The difference between space opera like the hugely mainstream popular stuff like Buck Rogers and Flash Gordon vs. the “genre ghetto” of “more serious” science fiction in the Campbellian tradition, if you will.
 Stuff like Montgomery’s Escape! and The Race Forever and War With the Evil Power Master or even The Abominable Snowman come to mind, while Packard’s titles like Inside UFO 54-40 or Hyperspace certainly seem to fit the bill of trying to be too intellectual instead of too cool and fun and adventurous.
 Unless my more modern read-through coming up changes that perception of those upcoming titles.
 Of the books so far, the opposite has been true—Packard’s are more fun and Montgomery’s are more hippy gibberish and navel gazing.
-Space and Beyond was an insufferably incoherent blend of stock science fiction ideas and shallow proto-woke New Age philosophy, while Packard showed a capability at capturing the important aspects of a given genre, even when he didn’t always have the absolute best ideas out there (spies chasing a secret whalesong to that it could be decoded to discover a secret humpback whale hideout, for instance.)
+Space and Beyond was an insufferably incoherent blend of stock science fiction ideas and shallow proto-woke New Age philosophy, while Packard showed a capability at capturing the important aspects of a given genre, even when he didn’t always have the absolute best ideas out there (spies chasing a secret whale song so that it could be decoded to discover a secret humpback whale hideout, for instance.)
 And Mystery of the Maya is no exception.
 In fact, it fits exactly what I had previously called Packard’s MO; it reads like Montgomery had just taken a vacation or cruise ship to Mexico, visited some Maya ruins, gone to the library and read a quick and shallow book about the Maya, and then decided to write a Choose Your Own Adventure book that’s half cultural anthropology treatise, half New Age weirdness.
 The premise is that you’re a journalist on your first assignment, which is to discover the breaking news of why the Maya civilization disappeared hundreds of years ago (yeah, I know.)
 While there, most likely you’ll take a magical potion and travel back in time to the Maya age, where you get to interact with the Maya and experience all of the things that some cheap tour guide in Mexico told Montgomery about the ruins that he was looking at at Chichen Itza or Tulum (which is curiously misspelled consistently here as Tulumn.
 I can only assume that cruises to Mexico weren’t as common in the late 70s and early 80s as they are now.)While I didn’t particularly love this one as a kid, and when I was divesting myself of some of these titles, I would have loved if someone else picked this one up, in truth, nobody did, so I still have my original copy.
 Mine appears to be a first printing, from 1981.
 The trade dress on the spine was the larger colored letters rather than the normal title; a trade dress fluctuation that was briefly flirted with and then abandoned.
 It claims to have 44 endings on the cover, and there are 134 pages, which really is kind of a crazy endings to page number ratio.
 Most of these books are about 110-130 or so pages, and a typical number of endings is somewhere in the twenties.
 The price printed on the cover was $1.50.

 One of the reasons that I never liked this one all that much is because it’s also the first book in the series to have a different illustrator, Richard Anderson instead of Paul Grainger.
 While he’s technically a fine artist, I presume, his style is neither the over-the-top coolness of Grainger, nor something more realistic, like some other illustrators later in the series would do.
 He feels like a “generic” children’s book illustrator of the era, whereas Grainger was very unique and had a lot of character, like a very specific kind of edgy cartoon or something.
 Anderson’s illustrations all have big heads, big noses, kind of exaggerated paedomorphic features ($10 word for the day right there.
 I learned that through reading about dinosaurs, though.)
 And of course the “you” protagonist is illustrated as a skinny little ten year old looking blonde girl with twin side ponytails.
 I mentioned briefly in my review of Deadwood City that as a little boy of about nine or ten or so myself, that was never going to be popular, although it doesn’t bother me now, of course.
 Rather, I’m more bothered by the fact that Anderson’s illustrations simply don’t have the same character or classicness; it feels generic and forgettable, whereas Grainger’s illustrations are iconic and memorable.
 I don’t remember Anderson doing any more titles, but I admit that I didn’t pay much attention, especially as we got past about title number twenty-five or so.
 Throughout the teens and twenties a number of other illustrators and even authors were featured.
 Of the illustrators, Ralph Reese was a favorite of mine, different to but nearly the equal of Paul Grainger in terms of being iconic to the series.
 Anthony Kramer I never much liked, but he did plenty around this period too.
 And, of course, Grainger was still around for a lot of these titles still too.
 I can only presume that the workload that they were demanding was too much for Grainger to cover it all on his own (or, on the writing side, for Packard and Montgomery to cover on their own.)
 So, a sad chapter was gradually coming to an end already in the series, as they had to branch out to new creatives that changed the look and feel of the series over time.